JacobMundy/Minesweeper-AI/README.md

 Each of the players is in their own class files with their own logic and can be created and used on a board separately
 ### GameRunner
 This class when with the start function will run both a GUI and a specified bot player and allowing easy restarts with one key to see the progress of the bot

-### Stats
+## Stats
-This class will display the stats of each game, it does not discriminate between bot and human player.
+A function located in DisplayBoard will display the stats of each game when ran, it does not discriminate between bot and human player.
 The stats are saved in a file called stats.txt and will be loaded in the stats screen (shown below).
 ![Stats](img/Stats.png)
 ## Controls